- The most

 then dubbed into the show.
 Mr. Williams auditioned

-three different girls for the dispatcher, all are
+three different real LAPD RTO's for the dispatcher

-heard as background calls in the Pilot episode, but Shaaron
+heard as background calls in the Pilot episode and

 sounded the best, was qualified and had a true